isteven/angular-multi-select/README.md

 Example
 --
-Download all the files into a same folder and open multiselect.htm Or, here's a fiddle: http://jsfiddle.net/s47RE/
+Download all the files into a same folder and open multiselect.htm
+<br />Or if you prefer JSfiddle: http://jsfiddle.net/s47RE/
+<br />* I don't know why but JSfiddle requires you to click on the caret button.
+However, the multiselect.htm sample works OK in all browsers I tested.

 Requirements
 --
-AngularJS v1.2.15 is used in the script
+AngularJS v1.2.15 is used in the script.

-Browser Support
+Browser Compatibility
 --
 Tested on:
 - IE8